“Historic loop” of St-Paul-de-Vence

 The Car Museum Club car park and the gardens was bathed in summer sunshine to welcome the crews taking part in the « Historic Loop » of Saint-Paul de Vence.

 Very quickly, over coffee and pastries, discussions between classic and sports car enthusiasts began in a very friendly atmosphere.

-FERRARI 275 GTBs, Daytona, F40s, Dino 246 GTs could be seen mixing with Lancia 037, AC Cobra, Porsche Carrera 2.7RS and other mythical models.
-From the most radical sports vehicles to quaint convertibles, from the 30s to the 90s, the range of cars was as prestigious as it was diversified.
-After a short welcoming address followed by a briefing for the drivers, David Terrematte, president of the Saint-Paul Car Club, the organisers of the event, announced the start.
-This was given by Michel Disdier, the only French driver to be a part of NASCAR and Pierre-César Baroni, European Rally Champion in 1993.
+Ferrari 275 GTB, Daytona, F40, Dino 246 GT rubbed shoulders with Lancia 037, AC Cobra, Porsche Carrera 2.7 RS and other mythical models.
+From the most radical sports cars to the most charming convertibles, the line-up of about forty vehicles proved to be as prestigious as it was diversified.
+After a welcoming speech followed by a driver briefing, David Terrematte, president of the Saint-Paul Car Club announced the start.
+It was given by Michel Disdier, the only French driver in NASCAR, and Pierre-César Baroni, European Rally Champion in 1993.